CELTA Courses Washington DC, USA

 CELTA caters for a wide range of people and experiences.
 Maybe you've been teaching for a few years and would like to get a qualification.
 Perhaps you're a recent university graduate, or wanting to change job and try something else.
 Or you want to combine getting a teaching qualification with living in a foreign country.
 These are all people who enrol on CELTA courses.

-In Washington DC, our CELTA is offered on a full time basis to make your transition from one career to the next quick and easy.
+In Washington DC, the CELTA is offered on a full time basis to make your transition from one career to the next quick and easy.
 There are some extensive (part time) CELTA courses also available.

 During the program, teacher-trainees are observed by their CELTA tutors, who grade their Teaching Practice lessons.
 Assessors from Cambridge, UK inspect the course each time in order to assure that quality is maintained in every CELTA program that is taught.